mendix/docs-site-test/content/en/docs/howto/collaboration-requirements-management/on-premises-howto/on-premises-svn-howto.md

 2. In the **App Settings** dialog box, click **No** for **Enable online services**.
 3. In the top menu of Studio Pro, go to **Edit** > **Preferences** > **Advanced** and make sure the **Enable private version control** box is checked.
 4. In the top menu, select **Version Control** > **Upload to Version Control Server**.
-5. In the [Upload to Version Control Server](/refguide/upload-to-version-control-dialog) dialog box, select **Private server**.
+5. In the [Upload to Version Control Server](/refguide/upload-to-version-control-dialog/) dialog box, select **Private server**.
 6. In the **App repository address** field, enter the address of your SVN server.
 This address must include the name of the repository you are going to use for your app (for example, `https://svn.example.com:9876/repos/myapp`).
 7. Click **OK** to connect to the server.

 ## 6 Moving an App from Mendix Team Server to an SVN Server

-To look at moving an app from Mendix Team Server to a private SVN server, we will use the scenario of creating a new app in the [Developer Portal](/developerportal/).
+To look at moving an app from Mendix Team Server to a private SVN server, we will use the scenario of creating a new app in the .
 In this case a Team Server app is created automatically.

 {{% alert color="warning" %}}
 For the purpose of creating an app to store in your on-premises SVN server, this is a deprecated workflow.
 {{% /alert %}}

 1. Click **Create App** in the [Developer Portal](https://sprintr.home.mendix.com/index.html).
 2. After you have created your app, click the arrow next to **Edit App**, select **Edit in Mendix Studio Pro**, then open the app in the relevant Studio Pro version.
-You need to open your app in Studio Pro in order to download it to your local machine (for more information, see [Version Control](/refguide/version-control)).
+You need to open your app in Studio Pro in order to download it to your local machine (for more information, see [Version Control](/refguide/version-control/)).
 3. Your app contains a link to the location of the Mendix Team Server by default.
 To replace this with the address of your own SVN server, create a ticket in the [Mendix Support Portal](https://support.mendix.com/hc/en-us) specifying your app and the address of your SVN server.
 This address must include the name of the repository you are going to use for your app (for example, `https://svn.example.com:9876/repos/myapp`).
 This will allow Mendix Support to change the URL of your app.
 4. Wait for confirmation from Mendix Support before continuing the process.
 5. With all instances of Studio Pro closed, open the folder in which your app is stored locally.